-If the Office does not conclude an investigation of alleged misconduct within six months after its initiation, the Chief Administrator shall notify, within five days after the end of the six-month period, the Mayor or their designee, the Superintendent, the Chair of the City Council Committee on Police and Fire, or its successor committee, the complainant, and the employee named in the complaint, or their counsel, of the general nature of the complaint or information giving rise to the investigation and the reasons for the Office's failure to complete the investigation within six months.
+If the Office does not conclude an investigation of alleged misconduct within six months after its initiation, the Chief Administrator shall notify, within five days after the end of the six-month period, the Mayor or his designee, the Superintendent, the Chairman of the City Council Committee on Public Safety, the complainant, and the employee named in the complaint, or his or her counsel, of the general nature of the complaint or information giving rise to the investigation and the reasons for the Office's failure to complete the investigation within six months.
 Thereafter, the Office shall provide an update to such notice, including the same information and notification to the same individuals, every six months until the investigation is completed.